ArjunGupta08/Quotes-MvvM/README.md

 - In this application we are going to deal with a json file, this json file will contain all the quotes, so to use the json file in Android Studio we need to add one more dependency for json.

        implementation 'com.google.code.gson:gson:2.10.1'
+- Now you are all set to go ahead